TopBunkNYC/Reviews/README.md

 # Reviews
 This is the "Reviews" module in our TopBunk web application.
-To visit the deployed service, go [here](http://18.218.35.42/listings?id=92921).
+To visit the deployed service, go **[here](http://18.218.35.42/listings?id=92921)**.

+The images below provide a tour of the deployed proxy server, which brings together the description, booking, reviews, and about-the-neighborhood services into a unified application.
+You can find the proxy server's Github page [here](https://github.com/TopBunkNYC/Proxy_David).

 <img src="https://github.com/TopBunkNYC/Reviews/blob/master/demo_gif_1.gif" width="65%" height="65%">

 <img src="https://github.com/TopBunkNYC/Reviews/blob/master/demo_gif_2.gif" width="65%" height="65%">

-The images above provide a tour of the deployed proxy server, which brings together the description, booking, reviews, and about-the-neighborhood services into a unified application.
-You can find the proxy server's Github page [here](https://github.com/TopBunkNYC/Proxy_David).

 ## Related Projects